#WorldKidLit Wednesday: Wild Poppies

 #WorldKidLit Wednesday: Trees for the Absentees

 Being a teenager is hard enough as it is.
-Layer in the loss of a beloved grandparent, gossiping relatives, a father who is a political prisoner, and the trauma of centuries of military occupation, and perhaps the only way to make sense of everything is to resort to the fantastical.
-Trees for the Absentees is … Continue reading #WorldKidLit Wednesday: Trees for the Absentees
+Layer in the loss of a beloved grandparent, gossiping relatives, a father who is a political prisoner, and the trauma of military occupation, and perhaps the only way to make sense of everything is to resort to the fantastical.
+Trees for the Absentees is the coming-of-age … Continue reading #WorldKidLit Wednesday: Trees for the Absentees

 The Dot